The PMO needs to get to grips with Big Data

-It has always seemed somewhat incongruous to me.
-Many PMO professionals have ‘Analyst’ in their job title, yet surprisingly little of their efforts are dedicated to analysis.
+It has always seemed bizarre to me.
+Many PMO professionals have ‘Analyst’ in their job title, yet they never seem to spend much time analyzing things!

-We are in an age where we can (and do) gather increasing amounts or data about our organizations, projects, suppliers, markets and people.
-This data is being held in CRM systems, PPM tools, HRIS databases and document management systems.
+We are in an age where we can (and do) gather increasing amounts of data about our organizations, projects, suppliers, markets, and people.
+This data resides in CRM systems, PPM tools, HRIS databases, and document management systems.
 Arguably, these sources could be used to make better data-driven decisions about how we deliver projects and seek to extract value from them.

-Despite the obvious potential, few PMOs have made progress with tapping into this pool of data.
+Despite the apparent potential, few PMOs have made progress by tapping into this pool of data.
 I believe this is down to three key reasons:

 - The wrong tools.
-Portfolio Project Management (PPM) tools, focus almost exclusively on planning, capacity management and budget tracking.
-Whilst a well customized PPM system can certainly help with projects delivery, they are woefully inadequate when it comes to understanding our people, sales flows and the kind of business metrics that we should be using to assess benefits and value.
+Portfolio Project Management (PPM) tools focus almost exclusively on planning, capacity management, and budget tracking.
+While a well-customized PPM system can certainly help with project delivery, they have their limitations.
+For example, they are woefully inadequate when it comes to an understanding of people, sales flows, and the kind of business metrics that should be used to assess benefits and value.

-This matters because if PMOs don't know and understand the data, they cannot be the ‘single source of truth’ that they often claim to be.
-The credibility will reside firmly with Finance teams, and BAU teams who understand their data far better than we do.
+The PMO needs to understand the data that drive the organization.
+If the PMO does not know and understand the data, they cannot be the ‘single source of truth’ that they often claim to be.
+The credibility will reside firmly with Finance teams and BAU teams who understand their data far better than we do.

-The good news is that despite what consultants and suppliers may tell you, PMOs don’t need to make big investments to get started with Analytics – spreadsheets will suffice.
-In fact, they often offer advantages in that there is a low learning curve, spreadsheets are flexible, and you can quickly mash data together from a variety of systems and sources.
-Then of course there is the number one advantage – you can start immediately, as your PMO analysts already have the software on their laptops.
+The good news is that despite what consultants and suppliers may tell you, PMOs don’t need to make significant investments to get started with Analytics – spreadsheets will suffice.
+They often offer advantages in that there is a low learning curve, spreadsheets are flexible, and you can quickly mash data together from a variety of systems and sources.
+Then, of course, there is the number one advantage – you can start immediately, as your PMO analysts already have the software on their laptops.

-Starting immediately is important.
+Starting to get to grips with data immediately is essential.
 It is to easy for inertia to slip in.
-How many times have you heard people say that ‘once they get their Salesforce/SAP/Oracle/Clarity system installed they will be able to start analyzing data’?
-In practice, once the systems are delivered, they are often too complex for all but the highly trained business intelligence experts to interrogate.
+How many times have you heard people say that ‘once they get their Salesforce/SAP/Oracle/Clarity system installed, they will be able to start analyzing data’?
+In practice, once the systems are delivered, they are often too complicated for all but the highly trained business intelligence experts to interrogate.

 So, what can PMOs do to take advantage of this array of Big Data?

-The next problem is one of skills and capabilities.
+The next problem is one of the skills and capabilities.
 Most PMOs do not have people with expertise in analytics and statistical software packages, such as R and JMP.
-Investing in training is one possibility (I suggested an online data science course in my article 5 online training courses that will boost your PMO Career), but PMOs could also consider hiring resources with statistical backgrounds or tapping into local universities to find students looking for projects and internships.
+Investing in training is one possibility (I suggested an online data science course in my article 5 online training courses that will boost your PMO Career).
+Still, PMOs could also consider hiring resources with statistical backgrounds or tapping into local universities to find students looking for projects and internships.